Personalized Federated Learning with Exact Stochastic Gradient Descent: Related Work

-\paragraph{FL with gradient return.} Finally, there exist non-personalized FL algorithms optimizing a set of global parameters, where gradients are returned to the server \citep{yao2020federated, Renetal21}.
-In \citet{yao2020federated}, each client performs many training steps over local copies of the global parameters and returns to the server the final gradient (after the final iteration) of these parameters, which then aggregates them by performing a gradient step.
-However, convergence is guaranteed only in the special case that the client performs a single iteration so that their algorithm reduces to SGD optimization.
-The work by \citet{Renetal21} tries to accelerate training by optimizing batch size.
+\paragraph{FL with gradient return} Finally, there exist non-personalized FL algorithms optimizing a set of global parameters, where gradients are returned to the server \citep{yao2020federated, Renetal21}.
+In \cite{yao2020federated}, each client performs many training steps over local copies of the global parameters and returns to the server the final gradient (after the final iteration) of these parameters.
+The server then aggregates them and performs a gradient step.
+However, convergence is guaranteed only in the special case where each client performs a single iteration so that the algorithm reduces to SGD optimization.
+The work by \cite{Renetal21} aims to accelerate training by optimizing batch size.
 Specifically, clients sample a batch over their private datasets and perform a single gradient step to update their local copies of global parameters, and then they return the gradient to the server.
-This work differs from our method, since it does not deal with personalized settings.
+This work differs from our method, since it does not involve personalization.
 In our scheme, the clients may perform multiple gradient steps over the client-specific parameters before returning the gradient of global parameters to the server.